cellplatform/platform-0.1.0/code/react.ssr/README.md

 <p>&nbsp;<p>

 ## Routes
-The follow system routes are exposed for examining meta-data about the current state and configuration of the server.
+The following system routes are exposed for examining meta-data about the current state and configuration of the server.

 ```
 https://domain.com/.manifest